Gangs of London season 2: Release date confirmed for British thrillerSep 23 | 2 min read

-It’s been a long wait for the Discovery of Witches fandom, but on Friday, January 8th fans can finally rejoice as season two is unleashed on Sky One with NOW TV.
+It’s been a long wait for the Discovery of Witches fandom, but fans can finally rejoice as season two is unleashed on Sky One with NOW.

 Darker, bigger and more magical, season two takes fans deeper into the All Souls Trilogy universe and fantastical world created by writer Deborah Harkness and there are some big changes from season one.